 Prior to joining USAG, Leung most recently served as a Vice President at the National Basketball Association (NBA), where she was responsible for building, leading, negotiating and managing key partner relationships around the world.
-She was also involved with USA Basketball, the sport’s U.S. national governing body.
-Previously, she was a managing director at the global sports management firm Helios Partners, where she launched and managed their China and UK offices and helped clients break into emerging markets.
+Prior to that, she was managing director at the global sports management firm Helios Partners.

-Leung began her gymnastics career at age 7.
-She competed in many USA Gymnastics events, was a member of the U.S. junior national training team and represented the U.S. in the 1988 Junior Pan American Games.
-She was a four-year member of the four-time Big 10 champion University of Michigan gymnastics team and was an NCAA Championships participant.
-She was a volunteer assistant gymnastics coach, while earning two master’s degrees.
+Leung began her gymnastics career at age 7 and was a member of the U.S. junior national training team, representing the U.S. at the 1988 Junior Pan American Games.
+She was a member of the four-time Big 10 champion University of Michigan gymnastics team and was an NCAA Championships competitor.

 Turner joined USA Gymnastics in March 2020, bringing more than 20 years of leadership experience in the sports industry.
 As part of the USAG leadership team, she plays a vital role in the organization’s ongoing cultural transformation.
 Turner oversees operational, commercial, and business planning functions across all departments, including helping build an athlete and community-centric environment from local gym clubs to the Olympic Games.